-Students (school affiliation): Jane Hannon (Nursing), Angie Larenas (social work), Jason Hodge (pharmacy), Elizabeth Duke (medicine), Lucy Mac Gabhann (law), Shabnam Mazhari (dentistry)
+Students (school affiliation): Jane Hannon (nursing), Angie Larenas (social work), Jason Hodge (pharmacy), Elizabeth Duke (medicine), Lucy Mac Gabhann (law), Shabnam Mazhari (dentistry).

 2012: Maternal morbidity and mortality in Chikhwawa district, Malawi: An interprofessional assessment

 Two teams of students worked together to evaluate health care utilization around maternal health services in the Chikhwawa district.
 The WHO Safe Motherhood Needs Assessment tool was used to conduct interviews with and collect data from the district health centers.
 The goal of the project was to identify gaps in care and the challenges faced by the local health care system to reduce maternal mortality.
-A collaboration with Malawi's Chancellor College of Law was also initiated during this project year.
+A collaboration with Malawi's Chancellor College of Law also was initiated during this project year.
 The interprofessional faculty team included Miriam Laufer (medicine), Emilie Calvello (medicine), Jody Olsen (social work), Mary Regan (nursing), Barbara Smith (nursing), Peter Danchin (law), and Virginia Rowthorn (law).

-Students (school affiliation): Zachary Schonfield (dentistry), Norman Wang (dentistry), Ashley LaRiccia (law), Jonathan Nagel (law), Sarah Britz (medicine), Kristin Lohr (medicine), Vera Kuffour-Manu (nursing), Dorothy Njathi (nursing), Maria Maunz (pharmacy), Monet Stanford (pharmacy), Katherine Januario (social work), Dasha Smith (social work)
+Students (school affiliation): Zachary Schonfield (dentistry), Norman Wang (dentistry), Ashley LaRiccia (law), Jonathan Nagel (law), Sarah Britz (medicine), Kristin Lohr (medicine), Vera Kuffour-Manu (nursing), Dorothy Njathi (nursing), Maria Maunz (pharmacy), Monet Stanford (pharmacy), Katherine Januario (social work), Dasha Smith (social work).

 2013: From multidisciplinary to transdisciplinary collaboration in global health

-Two main objectives were pursued: (1) to foster an on-going relationship between the University of Maryland School of Law and the University of Malawi Chancellor College of Law with a focus on their respective HIV law clinics, and (2) to engage community members of a rural village in Mfera, located in the Chikhwawa District, to participate in activities of the Participatory Analysis for Community framework (community mapping, creating seasonal and health calendars, and doing a needs assessment).
-The interprofessional faculty team included Miriam Laufer (medicine), Diane Hoffman (law), Jody Olsen (social work), Judy Porter (dentistry).
+Two main objectives were pursued: (1) to foster an ongoing relationship between the University of Maryland School of Law and the University of Malawi Chancellor College of Law with a focus on their respective HIV law clinics, and (2) to engage community members of a rural village in Mfera, located in the Chikhwawa District, to participate in activities of the Participatory Analysis for Community framework (community mapping, creating seasonal and health calendars, and doing a needs assessment).
+The interprofessional faculty team included Miriam Laufer (medicine), Diane Hoffman (law), Jody Olsen (social work), and Judy Porter (dentistry).

-Students (School affiliation): Mirna Chicas (nursing), Samantha DuFlo (medicine), Brandon Fleming (pharmacy), Tam Lynne Kelley (social work), Peter Krumbhaar (dentistry), Shamarla Rasheda McCoy (law), Sheila Razdan (medicine)
+Students (school affiliation): Mirna Chicas (nursing), Samantha DuFlo (medicine), Brandon Fleming (pharmacy), Tam Lynne Kelley (social work), Peter Krumbhaar (dentistry), Shamarla Rasheda McCoy (law), Sheila Razdan (medicine).